Teratopia/AppliedMaterials/src/data/board.md

   keyQualifications:
     - title: Semiconductor, displays and alternative energy technologies
     - title: Research and development portfolio management
-    - title: Government policy procedures
+    - title: Government policy
     - title: Strategy, innovation, technology licensing and product commercialization
     - title: Mergers and acquisitions
-    - title: Establishing partnerships to develop businesses in new markets focused on alternative energy and other technologies.
+    - title: Establishing partnerships to develop businesses in new markets focused on alternative energy and other technologies
   bio: >
     Stephen R. Forrest holds faculty appointments as Professor of Electrical Engineering and Computer Science, as Professor of Physics, and as Professor of Materials Science and Engineering at the University of Michigan, and leads the University’s Optoelectronics Components and Materials Group.
+Dr. Forrest also has been the lead editor of Physical Review Applied, a scientific journal covering engineering, physics and technologies, since June 2017.
 From January 2006 to December 2013, Dr. Forrest also served as Vice President for Research at the University of Michigan.
 From 1992 to 2005, Dr. Forrest served in a number of positions at Princeton University, including Chair of the Electrical Engineering Department, Director of the Center for Photonics and Optoelectronic Materials, and director of the National Center for Integrated Photonic Technology.
 Prior to Princeton, Dr. Forrest was a faculty member of the Electrical Engineering and Materials Science Departments at the University of Southern California.
-Dr. Forrest joined the Applied Materials board of directors in 2008.
+Dr. Forrest has participated in the founding of five companies commercializing fiber optic components, displays, lighting and solar cells.

 - name: Thomas J. Iannotti
   slug: thomas-iannotti